 A Quilt Binding Primer (Part 4): How to Attach Binding to a Quilt

 Hello, and welcome back to the Quilt Binding Primer Series!
 In today’s post we finally tackle how to attach binding to a quilt.
 Wow!
 It’s been a long road.
 When I started this series, I thought it would take 2-3 posts.
-Now it’s looking more like 5!
+Now it’s looking more like 6!
 But we will get there, I promise!

 The Traditional method to attach the binding

-The technique I demonstrate in this post is the traditional method to attach binding.
-There are other meths which I will tackle in the last post of the series, but this method is considered the best way for most quilts.
-Traditional binding is usually sewn to the front of the quilt by machine.
-It is then pressed out, folded over the back, and hand stitched to the back.
+Traditional binding is sewn to the front of the quilt by machine.
+It is then pressed out, folded over towards the back, and then hand stitched to the back side.

-Prep your machine
+Prep your machine and table area

 - Put in a new needle – it’s going to go through a lot of layers and needs to be super sharp.